 fill in the time whilst the yeast is doing its own thing.

 Just the aroma makes the effort worth your while.

 Perhaps it's because, as a chiropractor, I am kneading the whole day, that I love to bake bread the old-fashioned way.

 These days I confess, with long hours spent writing my Bernard Preston books, I cheat and make my olive bread recipe the quick and easy way using a machine.
-Five minutes work and I have to admit it tastes just as good; and I have less failures, but less satisfaction.
-Our panera bread recipe using the kitchen appliance is indeed slow food, made fast.
+Five minutes work and I have to admit it tastes just as good; and I have less failures but not as much satisfaction.

 The ingredients of olive bread recipe are basics in your kitchen.

 Place the warm water in a small bowl; stir in the honey, and then add the yeast, and cover and set aside in a warm spot for 15 minutes.

 Measure out half the flour into a bowl, making a well in the centre and then adding the yeast mixture.
 Sift in the rest of the flour.
 Make it up into a ball of dough, and knead it on a floured wooden board for about ten minutes, rolling it in from the edges.